American Life: Recording and mixing

 The album was mostly composed and entirely produced by Madonna and Ahmadzaï.
 Both had previously collaborated on Madonna's studio album Music (2000).
-The recording sessions for American Life started in late 2001, then was put on hold as Madonna filmed Swept Away on location in Malta and Sardinia and starred in the West End play Up for Grabs.
+The recording sessions for American Life started in late 2001, then were put on hold as Madonna filmed Swept Away on location in Malta and Sardinia and starred in the West End play Up for Grabs.
 She returned to the Olympic Recording Studios and Sarm West Studios in late 2002 and finished off the sessions in London and Los Angeles in early 2003.
 For the instrumentation featured in some of the songs, Ahmadzaï played the guitars, and Stuart Price played the piano.
 Tom Hannen and Simon Changer, both of them worked as assistant engineer during the recording.

 Olympic Recording Studios in London was one of the locations where American Life was recorded.

-Unlike Music, Madonna had enlisted Ahmadzaï also as a songwriter on American Life hence what transpired was Madonna's wholesale adaptation of the producers style and sound.
+Unlike Music, Madonna had enlisted Ahmadzaï also as a songwriter on American Life; hence what transpired was Madonna's wholesale adaptation of the producer's style and sound.
 He explained that there are some influences from his work, but Madonna mostly wanted a minimalist structure for the album.
 This was beneficial for him since he did not like working with a lot of people, and hence it became a close collaboration.
 Since electronic music was already popular, Ahmadzaï felt that it was necessary to go back to its underground roots and focus on the songwriting, rather than the technical aspects of recording and mixing.
-Describing it as modified songwriting, he said that although the concept "might sound simple at first, even rough.
+Describing it as modified songwriting, he said that the concept "might sound simple at first, even rough.
 But when you pay attention, there is a lot of technology underneath".
 This approach was an imperative for American Life.
 Recorded at three different studios using Ahmadzaï's own gear along with the studio's SSL mixing consoles, the album's recording process was often laborious but was sparse in the musical arrangements of the songs.
-About the musical composition, Ahmadzaï told to Remix magazine that they "tried to under-produce many tracks to make them sound rougher than the average international pop production.
+About the musical composition, Ahmadzaï told Remix magazine that they "tried to under-produce many tracks to make them sound rougher than the average international pop production.
 We wanted to do something totally modern and futuristic but not very apparent.
 You have to be very minimalist and choose every sound very carefully.
 Some tracks were composed in the big studio; that can be very dangerous because you can lose perspective.
 But all initial directions of the tracks were made in my home studio."